dxw/playbook/index.markdown

 If you need to attend a one off appointment or an appointment for a dependent let your line manager or delivery lead know as far in advance as possible.
-If you are going to be away from the office for more than half a day then you will need to track it through BreatheHR.
+If you are going to be away from work for more than half a day then you will need to track it through BreatheHR.

 In both cases, this might mean a conversation with your delivery lead or